madewithlove/classnames-components/README.md

 ## Basic usage

-`classnames-components` is using [classnames](https://github.com/JedWatson/classnames), so you have a lot of flexibility.
+Because we're using [classnames](https://github.com/JedWatson/classnames), you have a lot of flexibility.

 ```js